lyyxx3/wargames2024-writeups/forensic/Oh Man.md

 ![image](https://github.com/user-attachments/assets/d9dabdcb-e9a0-4649-a362-4bb4fc72d986)

-### **Cracking the NT Password**
+## **Cracking the NT Password**
 To crack the NT Password, we will be needing some values.
 This all can be found in SMB packets. <br>
-I remember doing a challenge in HTB that had a similar thing, so I referenced a bit from this writeup here: [HTB Noxious Writeup](https://medium.com/@jbtechmaven/hackthebox-noxious-sherlock-walkthrough-def721fe4f50), from Task 6 to 8.
+I remember doing a challenge in HTB that had a similar thing, <br> so I referenced a bit from this writeup here: [HTB Noxious Writeup](https://medium.com/@jbtechmaven/hackthebox-noxious-sherlock-walkthrough-def721fe4f50), from Task 6 to 8.
 <br>
 <br>

-We will be needing these values, now let's find these one by one.
+We will be needing these values, now let's find these one by one. <br>
 `User::Domain:ServerChallenge:NTProofStr:NTLMv2Response`

-# Finding Username and Domain
+### Finding Username and Domain